The List: The Top 5 Media Center Programs for Linux (2013)

-- The fact that this had to be installed as a full operating system was a bit discouraging for a user that runs many other Server operations on his Arch Linux box as Server.
+- The fact that this had to be installed as a full operating system was a bit discouraging for a user that runs many other Server operations on his Arch Linux and Linux Mint computers.
 That aside, this media oriented OS was quite nice, however I didnt find it to be the “one stop” application that it claimed to be.
-You are much better off just running a popular distribution like MythBuntu (a Ubuntu distro based totally around MythTV).
 I had to review it though, as it was very intriguing.
-[2/5]
+[3/5]

 - With all the available plugins, MythTV changes from not just a home

-- brew TV PVR, but a full fledged Media Center Solution
+- Home-brew TV PVR, but a full fledged Media Center Solution

 - Options like being able to manage netflix via MythTV is very nice

-- had to install some dependencies before hand
+- I had to install some dependencies before hand

 - ALOT of plugins to install if you wish to use all the features of myth tv.
 Not built in beforehand